SF-codes/todo-app/README.md

 ### What I learned

 Fine tuning my DOM manipulation knowledge and researching different/more affective ways to place my code.
 Learned pseudo classes!
-Long over do but the next best time is now.
+Long over due but the next best time is now.